spleenYou/OC-P10/readme.md

 ### Database

-You need to build a database, Follow the command:
+You need to build a database

 ```
 python manage.py migrate